Rickettsia species

 - R. africae (African tick-bite fever): ticks (Amblyomma hebraeum, A. variegatum)

-- Most common rickettsial infection seen in travelers to Africa.
+- The most common rickettsial infection is seen in travelers to Africa.

 - R. japonica (oriental spotted fever): At least six tick species implicated.